 Fruits are loaded with vitamins, minerals, and fruit sugar.
 These sweet treats keep your hunger pangs at bay, preventing you from consuming sugary junk food that increases inflammation in your body.
 Hence, by consuming fruits, you will be able to maintain your skin’s health and get the glow that you always wanted.
 Here are a few fruits that we recommend:

 - Banana is rich in vitamins A, B, and E and prevents premature wrinkling of the skin.
+It has moisturizing and antioxidant properties (10).

 8. Fish And Fish Oil